GPUOpen-Tools/radeon_memory_visualizer/documentation/source/index.rst

 There are a few ways to load a trace into RMV.

-1) Use the “File/Open trace” pull down menu, or the “File/Recent trace” pull down menu item.
+1) Use the "File/Open trace" pull down menu, or the "File/Recent trace" pull down menu item.

   Note that RMV is also capable of loading Radeon GPU Detective (.rgd) files.
   In order to view .rgd file names in the File open dialog box, be sure to select